hongtaoh/32vis/README.md

 This repository contains data files and codes (data processing & analysis) for the paper of Thirty-two years of IEEE VIS: Authors, Fields of Study and Citations.

+## For recalicability committee:

+Please go to the folder of `reproduce` and simply run `bash script.sh`.

 ## Table of Contents

 - [Structure](https://github.com/hongtaoh/32vis#structure)